Date: 17-21 July 2023

 Organizers

-This course is organized by the IAC and NUCLIO (the coordinator of the Galileo Teacher Training Program) and is carried out in collaboration with the Faulkes Telescope Project, the National Schools’ Observatory, and the CESAR Team (ESA-INTA-ISDEFE), and in partnership with the European School Innovation Academy (ESIA).
+The school is organized by the IAC and NUCLIO (the coordinator of the Galileo Teacher Training Program), in the framework of the IAC PETeR project, and is carried out in collaboration with the Faulkes Telescope Project, the National Schools’ Observatory, the CESAR educational initiative (ESA-INTA-ISDEFE), and in partnership with the European School Innovation Academy (ESIA).